-We consider the integrable dynamics of a Kepler billiard in the plane bounded by a branch of a conic section focused at the Kepler center.
-We show that in this case, for non-zero-energy orbits, the lines of consecutive second orbital foci along a billiard trajectory are all tangent to a fixed circle.
-Based on this observation we analyse in details the integrable dynamics of a planar Kepler billiard inside or outside an elliptic reflection wall, with the Kepler center occupying one of its foci.
-We identify the associated elliptic curve on which the dynamics is linearized, and the shift defined thereon.
+We consider the integrable dynamics of a Kepler billiard in the plane bounded by a branch of a conic section with one focus at the Kepler center.
+We show that in this case, for negative energy orbits associated with trajectories being ellipses, the lines of consecutive second orbital foci along a billiard trajectory are all tangent to a fixed circle.
+Based on this observation, we analyze in detail the integrable dynamics of a planar Kepler billiard, both inside and outside an elliptic reflection wall, with the Kepler center at one of its foci.
+We identify the associated elliptic curve on which the dynamics are linearized, and the shift defined thereon.
 We also discuss explicit conditions on $n$-periodicity using Cayley's criteria.

 {\textbf{Keywords:} billiards, central potential, Kepler problem, Poncelet porism}

 {\textbf{MSC-Classification:} 14H70, 37C79, 37J99, 37N05}